Hack the Kioptrix 5 (CTF Challenge)

 Download the User Agent Switcher plugin in the Mozilla and perform the following

-And fortunately we have the access to the page.
-And found file called phptax/
+And fortunately, we have access to the page.
+And found a file called phptax/

 Now open this link and you will have the following page:

 The page was of phptax.
-Phptax is a kind of CMS for linux OS.
-Its aim is to develop a tax program which uses database-less methodology that fits in one line text files.
-Using the phptax does not requires SQL databases that are generally used in this program.
-And to our luck, there exists an exploit of phptax in metsapsloit, for that simply type search phptax in metasploit MSF Console.
+Phptax is a kind of CMS for Linux OS.
+Its aim is to develop a tax program which uses a database-less methodology that fits in one line text files.
+Using the phptax does not require SQL databases that are generally used in this program.
+And to our luck, there exists an exploit of phptax in Metasploit, for that simply type search phptax in Metasploit MSF Console.